Sompting

 Sompting Big LocaI had on average eight partnership members, many of whom were, like a large proportion of residents, over 65.
 A few years into Big Local, when the original chair stood down, members decided to take turns chairing monthly meetings.
 In the process, they developed new skills in working collaboratively and took on collective responsibility for decision-making.
 In the same year, the partnership recruited a worker responsible for community engagement, who stayed in the role throughout the remainder of the programme.

 To find out what the community thought of the village and what they wanted for the future, in 2013 Sompting Big Local consulted residents during a launch event, and by attending existing community activities.
-Resident responses led Sompting Big Local to define their vision for Sompting as “a more united, healthier community”.
+Resident responses led Sompting Big Local to define their vision for Sompting as a more united, healthier community”.
 Their priority focus areas were community facilities that met residents’ needs, improving parks and open spaces, creating opportunities for young people and organising accessible activities and events.

-Recognising that members did not always have capacity or expertise to do everything they wanted, the partnership worked with external advisors as needed and commissioned key services from experienced providers.
-They built relationships with community organisations to extend their reach and, over time supported these groups via a small grants fund.
-Small grant recipients included a project that encouraged reading, a school allotment club, a weekly ‘club in a pub’ for older people and a ten-week early-intervention counselling group designed to build mental-health resilience in new mums experiencing or at risk of postnatal depression and anxiety.
+Small grant recipients included a project that encouraged reading, a school allotment club, a weekly club in a pub’ for older people and a ten-week early-intervention counselling group designed to build mental-health resilience in new mums experiencing or at risk of postnatal depression and anxiety.
 Though the partnership initially had no way of tracking the impact of these grants, they later implemented an online system where grant recipients could report on expenditure and impact.
 This showed that, for instance, participants in the counselling group felt they had a safe space in which to talk and felt less isolated.
+The partnership felt that small grants helped to create meaningful experiences, encourage creativity and strengthen community bonds.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.